-a.
-The proposed renourishment is very similar to what has previously been performed at Tybee Island during the first periodic renourishment in 1987 by the Savannah District, the subsequent 1995 work by Georgia Ports Authority (GPA), and the renourishments in 2000 and 2008, also conducted by the Savannah District, in that similar techniques and equipment will be used.
+- a.
+The proposed renourishment is very similar to what has previously been performed at Tybee Island during the first nourishment in 1987 by the Savannah District, a renourishment in 1995 by the Georgia Ports Authority (GPA), and the renourishments in 2000 and 2008 conducted by Savannah District, in that similar techniques and equipment will be used. - b.

-b.
 All previous renourishments at Tybee Island received required environmental approvals.
-The U.S. Fish and Wildlife Service (USFWS) is preparing an updated Biological Opinion (BO) to address nesting loggerhead sea turtles and leatherback sea turtles, non-breeding piping plovers, and designated critical habitat for the piping plovers.
-The Atlantic Sturgeon, a newly-listed species since the last renourishment was performed, will be analyzed in accordance with the Endangered Species Act (ESA) for this renourishment, and an Essential Fish Habitat (EFH) analysis will be submitted to the National Marine Fisheries Service (NMFS).
-The Savannah District, USFWS, and NMFS concur that if recommendations to minimize take on listed species are implemented as outlined in the USFWS BO and EFH, the renourishment may affect, but is not likely to adversely affect listed species or designated critical habitat.
+The U.S. Fish and Wildlife Service (USFWS) prepared a Biological Opinion (BO) to address nesting loggerhead sea turtles and leatherback sea turtles, non-breeding piping plovers, and designated critical habitat for the piping plovers.
+The Atlantic Sturgeon was listed since the last renourishment was performed, and potential impacts to that species were analyzed in accordance with the Endangered Species Act (ESA).
+An Essential Fish Habitat (EFH) analysis was prepared and provided to the National Marine Fisheries Service (NMFS).
+The Savannah District, USFWS, and NMFS concur that if recommendations to minimize take on listed species are implemented as outlined in the USFWS BO and EFH, the renourishment may affect piping plovers (including designated critical habitat) and sea turtles due to potential incidental take, while sturgeon and other listed or candidate species are not likely to be adversely affected.